zachwick/ze/README.md

 # ze

-**ze** - a simple extensible text editor
+**ze** - zach's extensible text editor

-ze is a very simple text editor that uses GNU Guile as its extension language.
+ze is an extensible text editor that uses GNU Guile as its extension language.
 It supports running guile code as pre- and post- hooks upon opening a file, opening a directory, or saving a file.
-It supports highlighting for C, Python, Ruby, PHP, Rust, APL, and Swift.
+It supports highlighting for C, Python, Ruby, PHP, Rust, APL, Swift, and TypeScript.

 See [the docs](https://zachwick.github.io/ze/) for more information.